 Note: Your reward points will appear as a payment option during checkout at Amazon.com.

-Below is the general summary and additional information of Amazon credit card.
+Below is the general summary and additional information about the cards.

 |Max Late Fee||$37|